bandrews568/Craigslist-Data/README.md

 ~Search for mulitiple queries

-~Search for queires in specfic categories
+~Search for queries in specfic categories

 ~Saves all scraped data in a .txt file in the current directory
 ## Requirements